 The Divide review at King’s Theatre, Edinburgh – ‘a bloated dystopia’

-Erin Doherty, as the unfortunate Soween, propels the production along though sheer force of personality.
-Her character is forever being banished to her room or forced to drink urine but she remains a buoyant presence.
+There are times when Annabel Bolton’s production feels like a low-budget Netflix show – only you can’t pause it mid-way through and make a toastie and a cup of tea.
+Erin Doherty, as the unfortunate Soween, is brilliant – properly, improbably good given the material.
+She propels the production along though sheer force of personality.
+Even though her character is forever being banished to her room or forced to drink urine in some weird hazing ritual, she remains buoyant.

-Giella and Elihu.
-(Necause girls in plague-ravaged future worlds still dream of wedding dresses apparently) and the couple decide to mark their illegal union by having a great big party, which seems like a pretty big dystopia no-no, everything inevitably goes pear-shaped and somehow – Ayckbourn’s a bit fuzzy on the details – their doomed union ends up becoming a catalyst for the collapse of the whole system.
+Giella and Elihu get married (girls in plague-ravaged future worlds still dream of wedding dresses apparently) and the couple decide to mark their illegal union by having a great big party, which seems like a pretty big dystopia no-no. Everything inevitably goes pear-shaped and somehow – Ayckbourn’s a bit fuzzy on the details – their doomed union ends up becoming a catalyst for the collapse of the whole system.

 The Divide raises so many questions.
 The chief one being: had no one actually read it before deciding to put it on?
 And did they not notice how regressive the whole thing was?
 Or question whether it was necessary for it to be six whole hours long?